 - Call or text 9-8-8 to reach the National Suicide Prevention Lifeline.

-The following resources are from a webpage created collaboratively by Nebraska Extension and University of Wyoming Extension.
+The following resources were created collaboratively by Nebraska Extension and University of Wyoming Extension:

 - Rural Family Stress and Wellness (Nebraska Extension)